airtai/faststream/CONTRIBUTING.md

 ### Before a PR

 After you have implemented your changes you will want to open a pull request to merge those changes into our main branch.
-To make this as smooth for you and us, please do the following before opening the request (all the commands are to be run in the root of fastkafka project):
+To make this as smooth for you and us, please do the following before opening the request (all the commands are to be run in the root of FastKafka project):

 1. Format your notebooks: `nbqa black nbs`
 2. Close, shutdown, and clean the metadata from your notebooks: `nbdev_clean`